tenmajkl/son1x_l4ng/README.md

 Aplitude is number inside \_\_

+Octave is defined inside ''.

+Pitch is defined inside xx

 Color of sound is designed in // where first character defines synthesis mode

 ### subtractive synth